-(b) (1) Within-30 35 days, excluding Saturdays, Sundays, and holidays, after receipt of the order, the elections official or registrar of voters shall determine from the records of registration-what the number of qualified voters who have signed-the petition and if necessary a section of the petition that is subject to examination under subdivision (a) and, if necessary, the board of supervisors shall allow the elections official or registrar additional assistance for the purpose of examining the petition and provide for their compensation.
-In determining from the records of registration-what the number of qualified voters who have signed the petition, the elections official or registrar of voters may use any file or list of registered voters maintained by his or her office, or the facsimiles of voters' signatures, provided that the method of preparing and displaying the facsimiles complies with law.

-- (c) (1) During the examination and verification of the signatures filed, the elections official or registrar of voters shall submit one or more reports to the Secretary of State showing the number of signatures of qualified voters that have been verified as of that date.
+- (b) (1) Within 35 days, excluding Saturdays, Sundays, and holidays, after receipt of the order, the elections official or registrar of voters shall determine from the records of registration the number of qualified voters who have signed a section of the petition that is subject to examination under subdivision (a) and, if necessary, the board of supervisors shall allow the elections official or registrar additional assistance for the purpose of examining the petition and provide for their compensation.
+In determining from the records of registration the number of qualified voters who have signed the petition, the elections official or registrar of voters may use any file or list of registered voters maintained by his or her office, or the facsimiles of voters' signatures, provided that the method of preparing and displaying the facsimiles complies with law. - (2) The examination of signatures that are submitted to satisfy subdivision (a) of Section 9036 shall be made pursuant to subdivision (g) of that section. - (c) (1) During the examination and verification of the signatures filed, the elections official or registrar of voters shall submit one or more reports to the Secretary of State showing the number of signatures of qualified voters that have been verified as of that date.
 The Secretary of State shall determine the number of reports required to be submitted and the manner of their submission. - (2) The Secretary of State shall maintain a list indicating the number of verified signatures of qualified voters who have signed the petition based on the most recent reports submitted pursuant to paragraph (1).
-If the Secretary of State determines, prior to each county's completing the examination of each signature filed, that based on the list the petition is signed by the requisite number of voters needed to declare the petition sufficient, the Secretary of State shall immediately notify the elections official or registrar of voters of every county or city and county in the state of this fact.
-Immediately after receipt of this notification, the elections official or registrar of voters may suspend signature verification until receipt of a certificate pursuant to Section 9033 or until otherwise instructed by the Secretary of State. examination of signatures that are submitted to satisfy subdivision (a) of Section 9036 shall be made pursuant to subdivision (g) of that section.
+If the Secretary of State determines, prior to each county's completing the examination of each signature filed, that based on the list the petition is signed by the requisite number of voters needed to declare the petition sufficient, the Secretary of

+State shall immediately notify the elections official or registrar of voters of every county or city and county in the state of this fact.
+Immediately after receipt of this notification, the elections official or registrar of voters may suspend signature verification until receipt of a certificate pursuant to Section 9033 or until otherwise instructed by the Secretary of State.

-(c) The elections official or registrar, upon the completion of the examination or notification pursuant to paragraph (2) of subdivision (e), examination, shall immediately attach to the petition, except the signatures thereto appended, an amended certificate properly dated, showing the result of the examination and shall immediately transmit the petition, together with the amended certificate, to the Secretary of State.
+(d) The elections official or registrar, upon the completion of the examination, shall immediately attach to the petition, except the signatures thereto appended, an amended certificate properly dated, showing the result of the examination and shall immediately transmit the petition, together with the amended certificate, to the Secretary of State.
 A copy of the amended certificate shall be filed in the elections official's office.